Types of socialism: Communism

-Communism (from Latin communis, "common, universal") is a philosophical, social, political, economic ideology and movement whose ultimate goal is the establishment of a communist society, namely a socioeconomic order structured upon the ideas of common ownership of the means of production and the absence of social classes, money and the state.
+Communism (from Latin communis, "common, universal") is a philosophical, social, political, and economic ideology and movement, the ultimate goal of which is the establishment of a communist society, that is a socioeconomic order structured upon the common ownership of the means of production and the absence of social classes, money and the state.
 Along with social democracy, communism became the dominant political tendency within the international socialist movement by the 1920s.
-While the emergence of the Soviet Union as the world's first nominally communist state led to communism's widespread association with the Soviet economic model and Marxism–Leninism, some economists and intellectuals argued that in practice the model functioned as a form of state capitalism, or a non-planned administrative or command economy.
+While the emergence of the Soviet Union as the world's first nominally communist state led to communism's widespread association with the Soviet economic model and Marxism–Leninism, some scholars have argued that the model functioned as a form of state capitalism, or a non-planned administrative or command economy.

 Communism has usually been distinguished from socialism since the 1840s.
-The modern definition and usage of socialism settled by the 1860s, becoming the predominant term among the group of words associationist, co-operative and mutualist which had previously been used as synonyms.
-Instead, communism fell out of use during this period.
-An early distinction between communism and socialism was that the latter aimed to only socialise production while the former aimed to socialise both production and consumption (in the form of free access to final goods).
-However, Marxists employed socialism in place of communism by 1888 which had come to be considered an old-fashion synonym for socialism.
+The modern definition and usage of socialism was settled by the 1860s, becoming the predominant term among the group of words associationist, cooperative, and mutualist, which had previously been used as synonyms.
+The term communism fell out of use during this period.
+An early distinction between communism and socialism was that the latter aimed to only socialize production while the former aimed to socialize both production and consumption.
+However, by 1888 Marxists employed socialism in place of communism, which was considered an old-fashioned synonym for socialism.
 It was not until 1917 after the Bolshevik Revolution that socialism came to refer to a distinct stage between capitalism and communism, introduced by Vladimir Lenin as a means to defend the Bolshevik seizure of power against traditional Marxist criticism that Russia's productive forces were not sufficiently developed for socialist revolution.
 A distinction between communist and socialist as descriptors of political ideologies arose in 1918 after the Russian Social-Democratic Labour Party renamed itself to the All-Russian Communist Party, where communist came to specifically mean socialists who supported the politics and theories of Bolshevism, Leninism and later Marxism–Leninism, although communist parties continued to describe themselves as socialists dedicated to socialism.